Follow our tips for saving money on groceries, fuel, and energy, and find out how home and car maintenance can help you reduce future costs.

 Saving money on groceries is top of mind for many households.
 To help you stretch your budget a little further, here are some tips and tricks to help reduce your supermarkert spend each week.

-20 ways to save money on groceries
+How to save money on grocery shopping in Australia

 1. Plan your meals

 Planning your meals for the week ahead (or, at the very least, a few days) can pay big dividends.
-For example, if you need a couple of spring onions for fried rice one night, make a chicken and corn soup the following night to use up the leftovers
+For example, if you need a couple of spring onions for fried rice one night, make a chicken and corn soup the following night to use up the leftovers.

 Not only does it allow you to incorporate items you might already have, it also means you can plan around specific ingredients, rather than buying items you don't need that would otherwise go to waste.